Siege of Storm's End (299)

-Stannis Baratheon is one of the first members of the small council of his brother, King Robert Baratheon, to harbor suspicions of the parentage of the king's children, and to discover that they were born of incest between Queen Cersei Lannister and her brother Ser Jaime.
+Stannis Baratheon is one of the first members of the small council of his brother, King Robert I Baratheon, to harbor suspicions of the parentage of the king's children, and to discover that they were born of incest between Queen Cersei Lannister and her brother, Ser Jaime.
 Taking his suspicions and what proof he could muster, in the form of Robert's numerous bastard children, to Lord Jon Arryn, Stannis hopes to convince the Hand of the King, one of Robert's oldest and most trusted friends, of the Lannisters' treason.
-When Arryn dies under suspicious circumstances shortly thereafter, Stannis flees to Dragonstone, his seat of power.
+When Jon dies under suspicious circumstances shortly thereafter, Stannis flees to Dragonstone, his seat of power.
 Rallying what strength he can, with but few houses sworn to Dragonstone, he closes the port and its surrounding waters, hiring sellsails and pirates of the Free Cities to augment his forces.
-As the lord of an island domain and the sitting Master of Ships, Stannis's naval power is considerable, but the sparse population of the rocky, volcanic islands surrounding Dragonstone leave him without the strength to risk openly contesting the Lannisters controlling the Iron Throne.
+As the lord of an island domain and the sitting master of ships, Stannis's naval power is considerable, but the sparse population of the rocky, volcanic islands surrounding Dragonstone leave him without the strength to risk openly contesting House Lannister controlling the Iron Throne.

 Stannis sails for Storm's End, encircling it with his meager land host and blockading it from the sea with his superior naval force.
 Renly cannot let an army take him in the rear, so he rides to Storm's End with all his knights and lords, leaving his infantry encamped at Bitterbridge.
-During the parley Stannis and Renly threaten each other but agree that battle will take place at dawn the next day.
+During the parley, during which a peach is offered, Stannis and Renly threaten each other but agree that battle will take place at dawn the next day.
 However, before the battle can take place, a shadow being slays Renly in his tent.
 A raging Ser Loras Tyrell kills Ser Emmon Cuy and Ser Robar Royce for failing to protect Renly; Brienne of Tarth, who fled with Catelyn Tully, is blamed for the king's murder.

 - King Renly I Baratheon, slain by a shadow birthed by Melisandre.